Ben Pickering: Post-release career

 After its premiere in London's Leicester Square, Pickering's second feature Welcome to Curiosity was released in UK and North American cinemas, on DVD and VOD in June 2018.

 In March 2019, it was announced that he was producing the political thriller Election Night.
-Directed by Neil Monaghan, a former PR advisor to ex-Labour Deputy Prime Minister John Prescott, the film is slated for release later in 2019.
+Directed by Neil Monaghan, a former PR advisor to ex-Labour Deputy Prime Minister John Prescott, the film was released worldwide in 2022.

 Pickering's debut novel Freiheit – a dystopian alternative history thriller based in a post-war Britain where Adolf Hitler had never existed – was published on 2 September 2019, to coincide with the 80th anniversary of the outbreak of World War II.

 Personal life

 Pickering is divorced with two children.